Anyline/mobile-ocr-documentation-anyline/source/index.md

 In order to start the scan process, perform the following steps:

-1. If you prefer a json-file for configuration, use the *setConfigFromAsset* method and place the json-config in the Android **assets** folder, otherwise configure the view using the xml attributes in the activity layout file.
+1. If you prefer a json-file for configuration, use the *setConfigFromAsset* method and place the json-config in the Android assets folder, otherwise configure the view using the xml attributes in the activity layout file.
-2. set the scan mode; availabe are: ELECTRIC_METER, GAS_METER, BAR_CODE
+2. Set the scan mode; available are: ELECTRIC_METER, GAS_METER, BAR_CODE
-3. initAnyline with your valid license key and a new instance of EnergyResultListener, which is the callback for handling the results
+3. Call *initAnyline* with your valid license key and a new instance of EnergyResultListener, which is the callback for handling the results
-4. call *startScanning()*
+4. Call *startScanning()*

 ###### Example Activity Layout